 St John’s College will proudly present again this year the Sanger (Biological Natural Sciences) Prize.
-The Sanger Prize is a one-off award of £8,000 to a first year undergraduate student coming to study Natural Sciences (Biological) at the College in October 2018.
+The Sanger Prize is a one-off award of £8,000 to a first year Home undergraduate student coming to study Natural Sciences (Biological) at the College in October 2020.

 The prize will be awarded on the basis of both academic excellence and financial need.
 The aim is to increase the accessibility of the College to applicants from all backgrounds, who might otherwise be daunted by the national increase in tuition fees.

-All applicants, who have been offered a place at St John's College to commence their studies in Natural Sciences Biological in October 2018, will be eligible for the prize.
-The ones shortlisted will be contacted by the College in August and the successful student will be announced in the beginning of September.
+Shortlisted students will be invited to apply for the prize.
+The successful student will be announced in the beginning of September.
 The winner of the prize will receive the award in a ceremony, which will take place in the College, just a few days before the commencement of the academic year.

 The Sanger Prize has been named after Frederick Sanger, the famous British biochemist who won the Nobel Prize in Chemistry twice, one of only two people to have achieved this in the same category.